-David Blume, LCSW is the Program Manager for Supported Housing Services, Mountain Peaks insurance clinic, the Watch (homeless outreach) program, and the Jail Transition Program (JTP).
-He has worked for Wasatch Mental Health for over 24 years and has worked in various levels of care from Skills development to therapy and other supportive services.
+David Blume, LCSW is the Program Manager for the South Provo Clinic.
+He has worked for Wasatch Behavioral Health since 1992 and has worked in various levels of care from Skills development to therapy and other supportive services.
 Dave completed his Bachelor’s degree at Weber State and his Master’s in Social Work degree at Brigham Young University.
 His professional interests and experience include providing therapy, suicide prevention, developing programs, problem solving, crisis intervention, supervision, staff development, and training.

 “I love being able to be involved in changing lives.
 If I can assist in improving the quality of someone’s life I am very satisfied with my job.”

 Janene loves to cook and her dream is to someday own and run her own food truck or restaurant.
 She speaks fluent Mandarin Chinese.

 Kent Downs is the Support Services Manager and has worked in the field for 22 years.
 He has a Master’s of Arts degree in Management.

 Hobbies and interests include: skiing, hiking, mountain biking, and water sports.